 Look for skills that your employees don’t have already.
-When that person enters the arena, your team should grow in a new aspect, which will increase your production value.
+When that person enters the arena, your team should grow in a new aspect, increasing your production value.
 They should challenge you and your teams.
 So, always hire people who are better than you.

-A quality that cannot be found out by following guidelines.
-When you sit with the candidate for a full interview, you will know if he/she is having a spark that makes them stand out from the others.
+A quality that cannot be found by following guidelines.
+When you sit with the candidate for a full interview, you will know if he/she has a spark that makes them stand out from the others.
 Use your intellectual and emotional intelligence to extract the ones with budding flame.

 Those are the ones who are hungry for opportunities.
-They are the ones extremely concerned about their careers and take things seriously when given a chance.
+They are extremely concerned about their careers and take things seriously when given a chance.

 Yes, there is plenty of fish in the sea.
-But you don’t want the ones that are lazy, do you?
-Anyone looking to achieve something out of his/her career will have a thirst to go an extra mile instead of doing just what is required.
+But you don’t want the lazy ones, do you?
+Anyone looking to achieve something out of his/her career will thirst to go the extra mile instead of doing just what is required.
 Because that is what we believe too, our company’s motto is to stand on our toes and walk the extra mile.
-That is why the customers love us and we would like to keep it that way!
+That is why the customers love us, and we would like to keep it that way!
 That’s the reason we take our hires seriously.

 So ask for a solution for a simple problem that has many ways to be solved.
-See if he/she picks the easy one or the right one.
-Because the right way is always tougher than the easy way!
+See if he/she picks the easy or the right one because the right way is always more challenging than the easy one!

 Ask for a time when the applicant has screwed up badly.
 When asked what happened, look for the people who take responsibility for their actions that caused the blunder instead of blaming others/circumstances.

-You need someone who is accountable for their actions.
-Test if they can stand up and take responsibility when something goes wrong and have the skills to make it right.
+You need someone accountable for their actions.
+Test if they can stand up, take responsibility when something goes wrong, and have the skills to make it right.

 Forget the decision-making problems from the internet.
 Sadly many HR departments still choose to ask these questions and wonder later where they went wrong.
-If you really want to get a good candidate who can improvise, create a scenario by yourself.
+If you want a good candidate who can improvise, create a scenario yourself.

-Your scenarios should demand candidate to choose between passion and money, love and career, honesty and loyalty, anger and diplomacy.
+Your scenarios should demand candidates choose between passion and money, love and career, honesty and loyalty, and anger and diplomacy.